 - Preheat oven to 350 degrees F.

-- With the nonstick spray, spray the mushroom caps on both sides and bake at 350 degrees F for 5 minutes.
+- With the nonstick spray, spray the mushroom caps on both sides, place on a baking dish, and bake at 350 degrees F for 5 minutes.
 Using a spoon, spoon out the crab mixture and top each mushroom cap.
 Sprinkle with breadcrumbs and Parmesan cheese.
 Spray caps with mixture again if desired.
-Bake at 350 degrees F about 20 to 25 minutes, or until mushroom has give to it and is cooked through.
+Bake at 350 degrees F about 20 to 25 minutes, or until mushroom caps are cooked through.
 Serve warm with wedges of lemon.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on the products used.

 Nutrition info is automatically generated and provided as a courtesy and as an estimate only.